RyanParand/Test01/README.md

 # Into to git and GitHub

-This README file walks you through creating a GitHub repository from scratch with git Version Control System (VCS).
+This README file walks you through

+- Creating a GitHub repository from scratch
+- Use git Version Control System (VCS) to interactg with GitHub remote repository

 ## Create a new Repository

-1. ### **Log in to your GitHub account**
+1. ## **Log in to your GitHub account**

 - [GitHub Login](https://github.com/login)